 KTMPO listens to the public by obtaining public feedback.
 This level of participation is often characterized by a two-way channel of interactive communication used to shape and inform some KTMPO programs.

 Involve

-KTMPO creates an environment where the public feels heard, respected, and wants to make a difference.
-This level of participation is often categorized by a two-way channel of interactive communication throughout the process and works to advance solutions to complex problems.
+KTMPO proactively creates an environment where the public feels heard and respected.
+This level of participation is often characterized by a two-way channel of communication throughout the process and works to provide guidance on KTMPO plans.

 Collaborate